- Enjoy an evening gastronomy tour around Lisbon on your first night

 Day 3: Day-Trip to Sintra, Cascais & Estoril

 Your next stop will be the Cabo da Roca, the westernmost point of Portugal and mainland Europe.
 Enjoy the gorgeous views across the Atlantic Ocean as waves crash onto the shore.
-On the return trip to Lisbon, you will have time to appreciate the fishing harbor and tourist center of Cascais, the former summer residence of the Portuguese royal family, and nowadays an excellent spot for surfing.
+On the return trip to Lisbon, you will have time to appreciate the fishing harbor and tourist center of Cascais, the former summer residence of the Portuguese royal family and an excellent spot for surfing nowadays.
 You'll also be able to visit the luxury entertainment town of Estoril, known for its casino (the largest in Europe) and attractive gardens.

 Day 4: Free Day in Lisbon

-Jeronimos Monastery: This glorious example of ancient architecture was listed as a UNESCO World Heritage Site in 1983.
-Located near the Tagu River, the monastery was commissioned in the late 15th century by King Manuel I, to honor Our Lady and Saint Jerome.
+- Jeronimos Monastery: This glorious example of ancient architecture was listed as a UNESCO World Heritage Site in 1983.
+Located near the Tagus River, the monastery was commissioned in the late 15th century by King Manuel I to honor Our Lady and Saint Jerome.

-Sesimbra: This is a great village to stroll along the beach and just watch the world go by.
-You can also pay a visit to Sesimbra's beautifully-restored central church, or head uphill to Sesimbra Castle.
-If you have time on the way back, you can also make a stop in Almada for spectacular views over Lisbon.
+- Sesimbra: This is a great village to stroll along the beach and watch the world go by.
+You can also visit Sesimbra's beautifully-restored central church or head uphill to Sesimbra Castle.
+If you have time on the way back, you can also stop in Almada for spectacular views over Lisbon.

-Óbidos: The historical medieval village of Óbidos definitely merits its own day trip.
+- Óbidos: The historic medieval village of Óbidos definitely merits its own day trip.
 Surely one of the best-preserved old towns in Portugal, visitors will be delighted by its cobbled streets and sunnily painted houses.

 - Évora: One of Portugal's most beautifully preserved medieval towns, Évora is an enchanting place to delve into the past.
 Inside the 14th-century walls, you'll find narrow, winding lanes leading to an impressive number of important architectural works. Évora's also a lively university town with great restaurants.

-This morning, you'll get yourself to the train station for the trip to Lagos (about 5 hours).
-This is a town on the western end of the Algarve Region, situated along Portugal's picturesque southern coast.
+This morning, you'll get to the train station for the trip to Lagos (about five hours).
+This town is on the western end of the Algarve region, along Portugal's picturesque southern coast.